How Not to Offend Anyone Online

 With the Internet and social media being the fastest growing communication tool on the planet it is inevitable that at some stage something you write or post online will upset or offend someone else, or God forbid, even a large group of people.

 I consider myself to be a very easy going and placid person in real life.
 I don't like conflict and will usually go out of my way to avoid it or try to be an calming intermediary if it involves others.
 That being said, even I have to think carefully and consider all contexts in which my writing may be interpreted before I hit the enter key.

-In about 15 years writing online, and almost six of those on Hub Pages I thankfully admit that I have only offended others (that I am aware of) on a handful of occasions.
+In about 15 years writing online, and almost six of those on this site, I thankfully admit that I have only offended others (that I am aware of) on a handful of occasions.
 Believe me, none of these was intentional either.
 The main problem in communicating in writing on social media such as Twitter and Facebook, as well as forums, chat rooms, comments etc. is that the recipients or readers have no way of gauging the intonation behind your words or of interpreting your body language.
 For this reason you have to think carefully about any possible misinterpretation before posting your text.

 A person's mood when reading your text will often determine how they interpret it, and whether they find it funny, positive, or degrading and offensive.
 Cultural, racial and even gender differences can determine how another person reads and processes what you write as well.
 So, please beware, a seemingly innocent remark can get you into all sorts of hot water.